F.A.Q.

 How to keep your computer clean.

-One of our first responses should be to help familiarize the client with Search Engines (click here for more information).
-Beyond using the F1 key mentioned above, a search engine can be your best guide to learning how to use your computer.
+Regarding Internet usage; our first responses should be to help familiarize the client with Search Engines (click here for more information).
+Beyond using the F1 key mentioned above, a search engine can be your best guide for learning how to use your computer.
 Before continuing please see our suggestions for Safe Surfing - click here.
 From a search engine “window” the user can type in their question and receive several different answers through the internet.
 While this may seem confusing at first it actually mirrors real life in that no two people will answer the same question EXACTLY alike.
 Our first tip on using search engines is to type in only the information required as this will help keep the responses on topic.
 Sometimes you may want to modify your search based on the first few responses to the original question.
-Once you find a source for the answers to your questions you can save the web site as a favorite and go back to it as needed.
+Once you find a source for the answers to your questions you can save the web site as a Favorite and go back to it as needed.

 One more tip is that your friends are mostly right.
-It actually is possible to ”screw up” your computer but for the most part if you are careful about what you do and do not do, keep your virus protection up-to-date, and only open mail from people and organizations you know - you should have a safe time in your learning experience.
+It actually is possible to ”screw up” your computer but for the most part if you are careful about what you do and do not do, keep your virus protection and Operating System up-to-date, and only open mail from people and organizations you know - you should have a safe time in your learning experience.
 Yes, you must practice!
 Yes, it might be frustrating but so was learning to walk you just may not remember how frustrating and now look at all the places you can go!

 Much of what we are about here at ACK is education.
 Your computer does not have to be a mystery!